Why should someone open your email over the hundreds of emails they get each day?

 It’s natural to want to focus on your main goals (selling a product), but when it comes to email marketing, it’s more effective to focus on the recipient’s goals and how you can help them solve their problems.

 It’s a good idea to use your email to share other content you’ve created that’ll both entertain and educate your subscribers.
-For instance, if you host webinars or record podcast episodes, sharing these valuable informational resources is likely to further build trust with your subscribers.
+For instance, if you host webinars or record podcast episodes, sharing these valuable informational resources via email marketing, a testimonial video or by creating clips out of video podcasts for social media is likely to further build trust with your subscribers.

 When you build your brand identity and create a connection, then the sales will come without the hard sales pitch.
 You may mix in some sales pitches occasionally, but it shouldn’t be the main focus of your email marketing - building the relationship should.